RockAfeller2013/vibecoded/Affirmations & Principles 2026/README.md

-This is my personal affimations, I using ChatGPT and Deepseek, to convert to a ePub, while I am jogging, I can use iPhone read-aloud features as a audiobook feature.
+This is my personal affimations, I used ChatGPT and Deepseek, to convert to a ePub.
+I can use my iPhone read-aloud features as a audiobook feature to read this book.
+Cool huh.